tesseral-labs/docs/fern/pages/sdks/nextjs.md

 subtitle: Add B2B auth support to your Next.js app in just a few lines of code.
 ---

-Tesseral's Next.js SDK lets you add authentication to your Go backend code.
+Tesseral's Next.js SDK lets you add authentication to your Next.js application.

 ## Getting Started